jasneetkaurlab/jasneetkaurlab.github.io/_pages/profiles.md

   # if you want to include more than one profile, just replicate the following block
   # and create one content file for each profile inside _pages/
   - image: prof_pic.jpeg
+    image_circular: true # crops the image to make it circular

 profiles:
   # if you want to include more than one profile, just replicate the following block